This is an overview of how to get the most out of the Australian Feedbase Monitor (AFM) tool.

 Pasture Biomass

-You can see your property details by clicking the ‘AFM’ icon.
+You can see your property details by clicking the ‘AFM layers’ icon.
 The opening view will present your chosen property, defined by a blue outline.
 The view defaults to the most recent image of Pasture Biomass (kg DM/ha), which is defined by Total Standing Dry Matter (TSDM).

 TSDM is the total amount of pasture, measured in kg/ha, after the water content is removed.
 It includes both green (actively growing plant material) and dead (senesced standing material) but excludes plant litter.

 Each individual square represents 1ha of land within the property boundary.
-The colours of these squares are associated with a category of TSDM, as shown in the legend in the lower right hand of the screen.
+The colours of these squares are associated with a category of TSDM, as shown in the legend in the lower left hand side of the screen.

 You can choose to zoom in or out to examine more detail – however, zooming too far in will remove the TSDM layer.
 Zooming out offers users the opportunity to observe district conditions.